wyy-47/dataviz-project-proposal/README.md

 ## Data

-The data I propose to visualize for my project is [Climate change and Agriculture Dataset from Kaggle](https://www.kaggle.com/datasets/waqi786/climate-change-impact-on-agriculture).
+The data I propose to visualize for my project is [Climate Change Impact on Agriculture Dataset from Kaggle](https://www.kaggle.com/datasets/waqi786/climate-change-impact-on-agriculture).

 ## Questions & Tasks